Out of the Blue (sculpture): Culture

 As previously mentioned, with the installation of the Whale in 2022 came a cult phenomenon.
 This was due to many believing that the Whale was responsible for the massive snow season of 22-23, with over 900 inches of snow over the course of the winter, the largest season on record ever.
 No season had seen over 800 inches since 1982, when there was over 850 inches of snow.
 The spring runoff as a result of this was so extreme it backed up the systems that were previously in place to mitigate this, and the Salt Lake City Main Street had to be flooded as a result of this.
 Furthermore, a picture of an avalanche in Little Cottonwood Canyon was taken in such a way that some realized that it was in the general shape of a whale.
 Many merchandise items were created and sold, notably flags, T-Shirts, stickers, and hoodies.
 A common slogan printed on them is "All Hail the Whale," and many say that the Whale will bring back the water of the Great Salt Lake, which has all but dried up in recent decades.

+In early July 2026, a miniature replica created by Michael Clafin of the whale was left underneath the big whale.
+One person came to the 9th & 9th neighborhood to write a small message in chalk, calling it a "miracle."
+Another person wrote online "It's the baby we didn't know we needed, but somehow will bring us closer together."